Spicy Vegetarian Bean Stew

-There are a lot of different ways to make a Spicy Bean Stew.
+There are a lot of different ways to make a Vegetarian Spicy Bean Stew.
 In my opinion, this one is particularly tasty – and really easy to make.
-Bean stews are low cost because pulses, whether tinned or dried, are so much less than any meat stewing meat.
+Bean stews are low cost because pulses, whether tinned or dried, are so much cheaper than any stewing meat.
 They are nutritious and low calorie and a dish like this is low fat too.

 And yet people who like meals that contain meat, will hardly notice its absence, because it is so tasty and filling.